garrilla/geodesy/README.md

 ----
 This library is a slight adaptatation from Chris Veness's original.
 It was adapted for incorporation in the MeteorJS framework.
 The original is probably a better starting place for all except those who are intending to use it in Meteor.

+The Meteor package is available at [garrilla:geodesy-libraies](https://github.com/garrilla/geodesy-libraries-for-Meteor) on [atmosphere](https://atmospherejs.com/garrilla/geodesy-libraries) or can be added from the command lin of your Meteor project root

+    meteor add garrilla:geodesy-libraries

 latlon.js
 ---------